nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 5. FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q:** How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ProfNUS home folder.
+**A:** Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ProfNUS home folder.

 --------------------------------------------------------------------------------------------------------------------